powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.36 Fix: Disk on Home Screen.
+Now displays Not Set if any of the directories aren't set.

 ###  v5.9.35 Add: Note added to error in Download located in Download Channel with further explanation of the manual fix.